hashicorp/terraform-website/content/source/docs/cloud/vcs/bitbucket-server.html.md

     ![Terraform Cloud screenshot: text fields for adding a Bitbucket Server VCS provider](./images/bitbucket-server-tfe-add-client-fields.png)

-6. Select your appropriate "Server Version".
-See the "Before You Begin" section in this document for assistance.

-7. Click "Create VCS Provider."
+6. Click "Create VCS Provider."
 This will take you back to the VCS Provider page, which now includes your new Bitbucket Server client.

-8. Leave this page open in a browser tab.
+7. Leave this page open in a browser tab.
 In the next step, you will copy and paste the unique **Consumer Key** and **Public Key.**

     ![Terraform Cloud screenshot: Consumer key and public key](./images/bitbucket-server-tfe-consumer-and-public-key.png)